Key in a search term below to search our website.

 The Twin Pin at the National Museum of Flight is one of only two such aircraft on display in the UK, although other examples can be seen in Australia and Malaysia.
 Our example, G-BBVF, was flown by the RAF and then used for aerial photography work.Discover Twin Pin G-BBVF

 Air travel has become more affordable and accessible over the past century, with large wide-body jets carrying hundreds of passengers at a time.
-The current restrictions on travel have seen our skies become quieter than they have been for many years, even more so than they were following the 9/11 attacks in the USA.
-Many of us are waiting for the skies to reopen so that we can once again travel, for holidays, business, or to see loved ones in far distant places.
-At this time it is important to remember the role aviation plays in our lives, and the part that Scotland, and Scottish Aviation in particular, has had in it.
+The Covid pandemic restrictions on travel saw the skies become quieter than they had been for many years, even more so than they were following the 9/11 attacks in the USA.
+Thankfully, we can once again travel, for holidays, business, or to see loved ones in far distant places and it is important to remember the role aviation plays in our lives and the part that Scotland, and Scottish Aviation in particular, has had in it.